FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 Reid won his 200th game (regular season and postseason) Sunday night, Kansas City’s 45-10 rout of the Bengals.
 At 60, he is now ninth on the league’s all-time wins list, due to pass Dan Reeves (201) and, likely, Marty Schottenheimer (205) later this year.
 If things really keep humming into January, Chuck Noll (209) is in range.
 Passing Noll would put Reid sixth all-time.
 And with Reid still loving his coaching life, I doubt he’ll give it up anytime soon.

 No man does everything by himself, and Reid got a nice base (led by Eric Berry, Justin Houston) left by former GM Scott Pioli, and had a good partner in John Dorsey for four-plus years; Dorsey picked Patrick Mahomes, Kareem Hunt and Tyreek Hill in his last two drafts.
-Reid has been the guiding force and teacher, first for Alex Smith and now for Mahomes as he breaks a new touchdown record almost every week.
+Reid has been the guiding force and teacher, first for Alex Smith and now for Mahomes, who breaks a new touchdown record almost every week.

 Reid has to win in the playoffs; he’s never won a Super Bowl, and his last two Chiefs team have suffered crushing home losses in January.
 You get the feeling this year’s team, if it stays healthy, will be different.
 Part of that is Reid’s imagination, and his refusal to do things the way he used to do them just because that’s the way he’s done them.
 With a quarterback who can out-duel anyone in the league, Reid might finally have the partner to help him hoist the Lombardi … and help him climb the list of the winningest coaches ever.